tgcowell/waves/README.md

 ## Backgrounds & Animated Icons
 This theme includes 2 backgrounds (light and Dark) along with Animated weather icons, in order to use these please complete the following steps

-1. Create the follow folder
+1. Create the following folder

 /config/www/waves/